 When transferring the account from a joint account to an individual account, a credit card issuer may take the opportunity to re-price the card.
 Be aware that the annual percentage rate, credit limit, and other terms of the account may change.

-A surviving spouse that was simply an authorized user on his or her spouse's individual credit card account may also contact the credit card issuer and request that a new card be issued in his or her name.
-Rather than transfer the credit terms of your spouse's card over to you, a card company may require that you apply for a new card in your name.
+A surviving spouse that was simply an authorized user on his or her spouse’s individual credit card account may also contact the credit card issuer and request that a new card be issued in his or her name.
+Rather than transfer the credit terms of your spouse’s card over to you, a card company may require that you apply for a new card in your name, which will likely result in a credit check.
+(You can see whether you credit can handle the inquiry generated by a credit card application by viewing two of your credit scores for free on Credit.com.)
 The terms and conditions of your new card will be based on your own credit standing and income.

 An authorized user is not responsible for the payment on the credit card account.
 But if there is a small outstanding balance on your spouse’s credit card and you’re interested in receiving a new card from that same credit card company, you may want to pay off the balance of your spouse’s card.

 For credit cards issued solely in your spouse’s name, it’s simply a matter of contacting the card issuer and requesting that the card account be closed.
 As a surviving spouse, you are not responsible for the payment of these accounts and many credit card companies will write off the debt owed to them.